PLAYS & BOOKS

 A SCREWBALL ROM-COM FOR THE ETHICALLY COMPROMISED

 A smug conservative billionaire, facing a PR crisis, hires a razor-sharp progressive to ghostwrite his autobiography.
 The arrangement?
-Purely transactional.
+Transactional.
 The tension?
 Combustible.
 And the one thing neither accounted for?
 Actual feelings for each other.

 Set in a sharply divided, hyper-ambitious New York City, this no-holds-barred romantic screwball comedy collides politics with passion, class with chemistry, and ideology with irresistible banter.
 Inspired by Born Yesterday, Adam’s Rib, and His Girl Friday, get ready for a comedy where every scene is designed to make audiences laugh, gasp, and whisper, “Oh my god...is this really happening?”